Blog > Last mile delivery

 Yet the lack of a simplified returns policy can cost much more!

-According to the MetaPack study, 39% of consumers surveyed will no longer return to an online store if they have a failed delivery experience.
+According to the MetaPack study, 39% of consumers surveyed will no longer return to an online store if they have had a failed delivery experience.
 Even more embarrassing for brands: 43% publicly share their disappointment on social media, with that number rising to 48% among young adults.

 In contrast, the very generous refund policy of retailers like Amazon is a very powerful loyalty driver.
 So many marketers are instead advocating measures to make returns easier, in order to turn the initial disappointment into a positive experience with the brand: